huggingface/transformers/docs/source/en/model_doc/video_llava.md

 "USER: <video>\n<prompt1> ASSISTANT: <answer1></s>USER: <prompt2> ASSISTANT: <answer2></s>USER: <prompt3> ASSISTANT:"
 ```

-- Note that the video inputs should have exactly 8 frames at the input, since the models was trained in that setting.
+- Note that the video inputs should have exactly 8 frames at the input, since the models were trained in that setting.